craigdsouza/Shikherverma.github.io/_posts/2020-08-06-data-coll-choices-survey-form-creation.md

 ## 1.1 Desktop/Web
 Here's a preview of what building a form in each of the builders looks like.
-ODK Build pictured here is the desktop tool, (a web tool is also available), whereas Kobo and Google Forms can only be created using a web browser.
+ODK Build pictured here is the desktop tool, (a similar web tool is also available), whereas Kobo and Google Forms can only be created using a web browser.
 Purely from a user experience perspective Google Forms has an advantage, you simply have to type in your question and it auto-detects the type of question, whether *text*, *numeric*, *date* or *multiple choice*.
-Kobo and ODK Build are also fairly simple to use, offering intuitive user interfaces, in the case of Kobo by hiding away some of the more technical terms under *settings* for each question, whereas ODK Build has a panel on the right for each questions' settings.
+Kobo and ODK Build are also fairly simple to use, offering intuitive user interfaces.
+Kobo hides away some of the more technical terms under *settings* for each question, and ODK Build has a panel on the right for each questions' settings.
 Both UIs have drag and drop functionality as well.

-Moreover, if one wishes to avoid form builders altogether and build survey forms (XLSForms) in Microsoft Excel, as I enjoy, that is possible too, if one gains familiarity with the conventions involved there are definite advantages to building XLSForms in Excel, though for beginners, using a Form Builder is an easy way to get started.
+Moreover, if one wishes to avoid form builders altogether and build survey forms (XLSForms) in Microsoft Excel, as I enjoy, that is possible too, if one gains familiarity with the formats there are definite advantages to building XLSForms in Excel, though for beginners, using a Form Builder is an easy way to get started.

 {% include slider.html selector="form_builders_1" %}